rcanpahali/BirdNet/README.md

 ## License

-This project uses BirdNET models licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+This repository is published for personal, research, and educational use only and carries no commercial grant.
+The BirdNET models remain licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License, so any deployment must stay non-commercial, provide attribution, and preserve the same license for derivative model artifacts.